MKLorenzen/MKLorenzen.github.io/about.md

 permalink: /about/
 ---

-I am a computer science student at the Southern University of Denmark.
+I am currently a computer science student at the Southern University of Denmark.

 ### Interests
 - Algorithms and data structures